The Philadelphia Experiment Story

 The Philadelphia Experiment story is one of time travel, teleportation and deep-rooted conspiracy.
 Officially, it’s a footnote in U.S. history, with the true story of events obscured by rumors spanning over the decades.

-Eventually we are led to wonder if there could be more here than a tall tale.
-Is it possible the events of Philadelphia Experiment really happened?
+Eventually, we are led to wonder if there could be more here than a tall tale.
+Is it possible the events of the Philadelphia Experiment really happened?

 Secret Projects and Government Cover-up